linzhangUCA/4421tpl-robot_setup/README.md

 # Project 1: Robot Setup

 ## 1. Intro
 Our goal is to develop a robot with autonomous navigation capability.
 A variety of sensors, actuators and functionalities will be integrated on the board.
 In other words, the robot will be "complicated".
 To ease the complication of managing such a system, [ROS 2 Humble](https://docs.ros.org/en/humble/) will be employed.
-Given a few start up materials, you'll come up with your design of the mobile robot base; assemble the physical prototype; and realize basic management using ROS.
+Given a few start up materials, you'll come up with your design of the mobile robot base; assemble the physical body; and practice basic management using ROS.

 ## 2. Requirements
 1. Build a functional mobile robot base.
 2. Program a microcontroller to drive motors and monitor the robot's status.
-3. Test and analyze features of the robot.
-4. Install and configure ROS.
+3. Install and configure ROS.
 Develop ROS package(s) to publish robot's state and listen to remote control commands.
+4. Test and analyze features of the robot.

 ### 2.1 Coding
 - Please upload your code to this repository.